jonid89/LeukoVision/README.md

-# LeukoVision: Image-Based Classification of White Blood Cell Types
+# LeukoVision: Identifying white blood cells from microscopic images

 This project aims to build a deep learning model to identify different types of WBCs.
 The data that use as a referance for our model is introduced in the following publication: